 Answered By: Jackie Stevens Last Updated: Feb 15, 2019 Views: 4176

-If you retrieved the image from somewhere like Britannica Image Quest or Flickr, which usually comes with a Creative Commons licence, you would have already been given the permission to use the image for your projects.
+If you retrieved the image from somewhere like Britannica Image Quest or Flickr, which usually comes with a Creative Commons license, you would have already been given the permission to use the image for your projects.

-Images for decorative use
+Images for decorative use - on the cover

 If the image is placed on the cover page of the project (or similar 'decorative' use), you would only need to credit it.
 This credit can be found Screenshot 1 and box #1 in Screenshot 2 (both taken from Britannica Image Quest) below.

-Images used to illustrate a point
+Images used to illustrate a point - within the text

-Please see links below for more information on image copyright.
+See other links below for more information on image copyright.